 To keep newcomers engaged with their cause, nonprofits can try these 5 data-driven strategies to build deeper relationships with new donors and turn them into long-term supporters:

-While the data you have on new doors may be limited at first, you can gather a wealth of information on contributors beyond the basics you have in your database.
+While the data you have on new donors may be limited at first, you can gather a wealth of information on contributors beyond the basics you have in your database.
 Nonprofits can build a complete profile of new donors with demographic and psychographic (interests, attitudes, lifestyles) attributes, which is essential to creating personalized campaigns that cultivate meaningful, long-term relationships.

 To overcome a lack of historical transactional data from new supporters, nonprofits can partner with a provider like Data Axle to access this valuable information.
 Nonprofits use our cooperative donor database, Apogee, to access data on millions of donors spanning billions of individual donations and overlaid with rich consumer attributes such as age, marital status, household income, presence of children, hobbies, interests, and many more.